A ministry to preschoolers, children, teens,

-At least one approved lead paid child-care worker OR one approved lead church member is to be present on the premises during the child-care event.
-All guidelines apply to Parent’s Night Out / Special Church Activities, like MOPS.
+At least one approved lead paid child-care worker OR one approved lead church member is to be present on the premises during the event.
+All guidelines apply to Parent’s Night Out and special church activities, like Motherhood.

 PROTECTION FOR CHILDREN, TEENS, AND ADULTS

-SSBC Tyler intends to ensure the health, safety, and well-being of volunteers and children.
+SSBC Tyler intends to ensure the health, safety, and well-being of adult leaders and children.
 This is part of how we interpret the responsibilities of shepherds.
 As a precaution and to ensure accountability from one adult to another, volunteers should follow these rules unless special circumstances arise:

-Two adult volunteers should remain together with children at all times, except in an emergency situation.
-If a volunteer needs to leave a group of children, a coordinator or staff member should be notified so that the two adult volunteers can be maintained.
+Two adult leaders should remain together with children at all times, except in an emergency situation.
+If a leader needs to leave a group of children, a coordinator or staff member should be notified so that the two adult leaders can be maintained.
 Coordinators and Staff members are monitoring the building and are available to help in any one, especially in making sure the two adult rule is maintained.

-Volunteers should provide assistance to a child using the restroom only if the child is three years or younger or has special needs requiring extra assistance.
-Only female volunteers should provide this assistance.
+Female adult leaders should provide assistance to a child using the restroom only if the child is three years or younger or has special needs requiring extra assistance.
+Only female adult leaders should provide this assistance.

-Restrooms located between classrooms: One volunteer may provide assistance for a child three years or younger in one of these restrooms, as long as the door to the restroom remains slightly open and another approved adult is present in the room adjoining the restroom.
+Restrooms located between classrooms: One female adult leader may provide assistance for a child three years or younger in one of these restrooms, as long as the door to the restroom remains slightly open and another approved adult is present in the room adjoining the restroom.

-Multi-stall and single-stall restrooms: Two approved adults should be present with the children to this style of restroom: One standing at the slightly open door and the other in the hallway.
-If there is a time when using two volunteers would place the classroom without enough approved workers contact the coordinator who is monitoring the hall.
+Multi-stall and single-stall restrooms: Two approved adult leaders should be present with the children to this style of restroom: One standing at the slightly open door and the other in the hallway.
+If there is a time when using two leaders would place the classroom without enough approved workers contact the coordinator who is monitoring the hall.

 Sensitive Subject Matter (for Children Only):